 Know Why You Are Thru Hiking the CDT

-Have a serious think about your reason to hike the trail.
-For me it was always about the nature, the scenery, the wildlife and the challenge of completing a hard thru hike.
+Have a serious think about your reason for hiking the trail.
+For me, it was always about nature, the scenery, the wildlife, and the challenge of completing a hard thru-hike.

-Top 5 Favorite Days Thru Hiking the CDT
+Top 5 Days on the Continental Divide Trail

 - The Gila River – New Mexico